 A special assessment is a charge imposed on a property for a specific improvement that benefits the property owner (such as a street improvement).
 It is used to partially finance a specific public improvement.

-Please refer to the assessment page for this detailed information.
+Please refer to the assessment page for detailed information.

-According to the MN State Statues, the assessment amount cannot exceed the benefit to the property.
+According to the Minnesota State Statues, the assessment amount cannot exceed the benefit to the property.
 Court cases have defined the benefit to be the increase in property value resulting from the improvements.
 The City hires an independent appraiser to determine the benefit amounts to your property.

 Yes, you would need to fill out an application and submit it to the Finance Director.
 The deferment only applies to the owner(s) who applied for the deferment.
 Once the property is sold the assessment then needs to be paid.
 A review of the hardship will be conducted every three to five years and may need to be reversed depending on the outcome of the review.

-Residential bills are sent out quarterly and due on the 20th of the month.
-Depending which billing cycle you are in, determines which months your bill is due.
+Based on your billing cycle, residential bills are sent out quarterly and due on the 20th of the month.

 This is your water usage per quarter and the letter represents the month your meter was read.
 Your most current reading is on the right.